The Estee Lauder Companies Inc. (EL) Shares Plummet Below 1-Year High - News Heater

-The stock of The Estee Lauder Companies Inc. (NYSE: EL) has decreased by -1.54 when compared to last closing price of 192.65.
-Despite this, the company has experienced a -1.66% fall in its stock price over the last five trading sessions.
+The Estee Lauder Companies Inc. (NYSE: EL) has seen a decline in its stock price by -2.72 in relation to its previous close of 179.66.
+However, the company has experienced a -9.28% decline in its stock price over the last five trading sessions.
 Barron’s reported on 05/25/23 that It Has Been an Ugly Year for Estée Lauder Stock.
 Better Times Are Coming.

 Is It Worth Investing in The Estee Lauder Companies Inc. (NYSE: EL) Right Now?

-The Estee Lauder Companies Inc. (NYSE: EL) has a higher price-to-earnings ratio of 63.75x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.03.
-Analysts have mixed views on the stock, with 17 analysts rating it as a “buy,” 4 as “overweight,” 9 as “hold,” and 1 as “sell.”
+The Estee Lauder Companies Inc. (NYSE: EL) has a price-to-earnings ratio of 59.45x that is above its average ratio.
+Additionally, the 36-month beta value for EL is 1.03.
+There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 11 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023